pdmade/pdmade-stack/src/pages/index.md

     skills, experience, and a little experimentation with ingredients to create the best dishes.
   serviceslist:
+  - title: UX/UI
+    content: I stay on top of recent trends to recommend the lates user experience and user interface designs.
   - title: Web Design & Development
     content: From sitemaps to comps, content to code, I work with you through the process.